jamesNicholasRyan/Battleships/README.md

 # Conclusion

 ## Challenges
 - Figuring out how to compute the AIs directional logic was a challenge.
-I initially had just the computer attack in one direction until they *MISSED*, however, this ran into trouble when the computer was attacking into the edges of the board.
-I finally settled with a direction finder function that could be called anywhere.
+I initially had the computer attack in one direction until they *MISSED*, however, this ran into trouble when the computer was attacking the edges of the board.
+I finally settled with a direction-finder function that could be called anywhere.
 - Working out a way to alternate the turns between the players was also a challenge.
-Initially I was implementing a system to remove and edd *even listeners* when ever it was the players turn.
+Initially I implemented a system to remove and add *even listeners* whenever it was the players turn.
 This proved to be difficult and I am glad I settled with the basic *z-index* system.
 A bit of a 'hack', but it works!

 ## Bugs
 - After resetting the game, player clicks to attack a cell caused the computer to take 3 or 4 turns
-  - The cause of this bug was very simple.
-I was calling eventlisteners EVERY time the reset button was clicked.
-Therefore, when the player clicked, they where calling the attack function more than once.
+  - The cause of this bug was quite simple.
+I was calling *eventListeners* EVERY time the reset button was clicked.
+Therefore, when the player clicked, they were calling the attack function more than once.
+Simply calling the *eventListeners* once at the start of the script eliminated this problem.

-- Implementing *setIntervals* to simulate the computer's choice of attack opened up a can of worms.
+- Implementing *setIntervals* to simulate the computer's choice of attack opened a can of worms.
 Without adjusting the *z-index blockers*, this meant the player could take there turn before the computer had taken theirs.
   - Fixed by adjusting the switching of the *z-index blockers*.

 ## Future Features: